saumenestrello/FakeExchange/README.md

 # FakeExchange
-Truffle project containing FakeExchange.sol, a Solidity smart contract to exchange ETH for ERC20-compliant tokens (and vice versa).
+Truffle project implementing a web exchange where users can trade ETH for ERC20-compliant tokens (and vice versa).